Domestic Violence

 • The defendant may be able to request a dismissal: If the prosecutor decides to move forward with the case, the defendant may be able to request a dismissal if there are legal grounds for doing so, such as insufficient evidence or a violation of the defendant's rights.

-Overall, whether or not domestic violence charges can be dropped in Washington State depends on the specific circumstances of the case and the discretion of the prosecutor handling the case.
+Overall, whether or not domestic violence charges can be dropped in Washington State depends on the specific circumstances of the situation and the discretion of the prosecutor handling the case.

 Contact Our Seattle Domestic Violence Defense Team for Help